enthought/apptools/README.txt

-The help package, a part othe Enthought Tool Suite.
+The help package, a part of the Enthought Tool Suite.